arunkishore/interesting-dataScience/README.md

 *** under construction ***

-This is a repository to organize my thoughts and works in data science.
-You'll find a variety of content ranging from comments on a list of seminal papers in machine learning to notes on my practical experiences in some projects.
+This is a repository to organize my thoughts and interesting literature in data science.
+We will find a variety of content ranging from comments on a list of seminal papers in machine learning to notes on my practical experiences in some projects.

 Some interesting high-level papers are listed here,